-If you need something at Walgreen's, like water or sunscreen, a five minute walk will save a lot of money.
-And frankly, I find it somehow rewarding to remind myself that real people work at these hotels and being so nice all the time is job.
+If you need something at Walgreens, like water or sunscreen, a five-minute walk will save a lot of money.
+And frankly, I find it somehow rewarding to remind myself that real people work at these hotels, and being so nice all the time is a job.

 Walk the Shortcut from Portofino to Universal Studios

-I need to have a disclaimer here: This is not something Universal Orlando wants its guests to be doing or condones.
+I need to insert a disclaimer here: This is not something Universal Orlando wants its guests to be doing or condones.

 There, I said it.
 I actually don't want many people doing this either because not many people do it now and, if it gets too crowded, it won't be fun or safe.